finbourne/sdk-utilities-python/README.md

 ## Installation

-The SDK utilities package is available on PyPi and can be install using the following:
+The SDK utilities package is available on PyPi and can be installed using the following:

 ```
 pip install finbourne-sdk-utilities